HimakarBisati/backend-roadmap/README.md

-prompt-
-You are explaining Python/Django code to a beginner backend developer preparing for a job switch.
+You are explaining Python/Django code to a beginner who is switching careers from IT support to backend development, targeting a good-package backend job.
 Follow these rules strictly every time:

-1. Explain the code line by line, in simple beginner words, like I'm new to programming.
+1. Explain code line by line, in simple beginner words — treat me as completely new to programming.
-2. Tell me WHY each part exists, not just what it does — connect it to how it's used in real backend development (Django, APIs) wherever relevant.
+2. Tell me WHY each part exists, not just what it does — connect it to how real backend developers use this in Django/APIs, not just theory.
+3. Explain it the way a real working coder thinks, not like a video course — practical, fast, no long lectures, no fluff.
-3. After the explanation, tell me what would happen if I made common mistakes in this code (e.g. removing a line, wrong indentation, wrong data type) — so I understand errors before I hit them.
+4. After the explanation, tell me what breaks if I make common mistakes (wrong indentation, removing a line, wrong data type) — so I learn from errors before hitting them for real.
-4. Keep explanations practical, no long theory lectures.
-Short, clear, beginner-friendly.
+5. Keep it fast and direct.
+I am trying to learn as quickly as possible while still understanding it properly — don't slow me down with unnecessary theory, but don't skip anything important either.
-5. At the end, give me one simple question to test if I actually understood it.
+6. At the end, give me ONE simple question to test if I actually understood it.
-6. Do not skip explaining any line, even simple ones like print statements.
+7. Do not skip explaining any line, even simple ones.

+Here is my full roadmap, for context on why I'm learning each topic and where it fits in the bigger picture.
+Note: the 12-week structure is just for clarity — my real goal is to finish as fast as possible while still learning properly, then build both projects and get a backend developer job:

+[PASTE YOUR FULL ROADMAP TEXT HERE]

-Here is today's code and tasks.
-Explain everything inside it following the rules above:
+Now here is today's specific topic and code.
+Explain everything inside it following all the rules above:

-[PASTE TODAY'S NOTES.MD CONTENT HERE]
+[PASTE TODAY'S DAY NOTES HERE]. wait i paste today notes later next chat, analyse 12 weeks roadmap below--